turnip314/sage-deps/README.md

 This is a ![SageMath](https://www.sagemath.org/) dependency analysis tool used for understanding Sage's structure.
 It can be used to detect circular imports, upstream dependencies, and provide various dependency-graph metrics including PageRank.

+**Warning:** This package is still in its testing phase, and may have unexpected behaviour.

 # Installation

 ## Dependencies